FAQ on the Mercator Scholarships

-No. If you have been granted a three-year scholarship offered by any funding body, you are welcome to apply for the fourth funding year as long as the funding body has no objections to you completing your doctorate at the Faculty of Philosophy of the University of Cologne. .
+No. If you have been granted a three-year scholarship offered by any funding body, you are welcome to apply for the fourth funding year as long as the funding body has no objections to you completing your doctorate at the Faculty of Arts and Humanities of the University of Cologne.

-What kind of funding do I have to prove in order to be able to apply for the fourth funding year?
+What kind of funding do I have to prove to be able to apply for the fourth funding year?

-We require an official document which proves that you have obtained funding for three years and that you are still in the first year of your doctoral studies by the end of the winter semester 2020/2021.
+We require an official document which proves that you have obtained funding for three years and that you are still in the first year of your doctoral studies by the end of the summer semester 2021.
 It is irrelevant whether you have been offered a scholarship or a doctoral position (employment).
-Please provide a scan of the Grant agreement (Scholarship, contract of employment etc.) indicating the starting date of the funding period.
+Please provide a scan of the Grant agreement (scholarship, contract of employment etc.) indicating the starting date of the funding period.
 If necessary, please clarify in advance if a combination of both funding programmes is possible.

 The full three-year funding of my doctoral studies is granted under the condition of a pending successful mid-term evaluation.
-Can I apply for the forth funding year?
+Can I apply for the fourth funding year?

 Yes.
-Even if the three-year funding is only granted under the condition of a pending successful mid-term evaluation, you are welcome to apply for a Mercator Scholarship.
-Please note that in this case the Mercator Scholarship may only be granted under the condition of the successful mid-term evaluation.
+Even if the three-year funding is only granted under the condition of a pending successful mid-term evaluation, you are welcome to apply for the Mercator Scholarship.
+Please note that in this case the Mercator Scholarship may only be granted under the condition of the successful mid-term evaluation as well.

-I am a research assistant (Wissenschaftliche/r Mitarbeiter/in) at a university institute.
-Can I apply for the forth funding year?
+I am a Research Assistant (Wissenschaftliche/r Mitarbeiter/in) at a University Institute.
+Can I apply for the fourth funding year?

 Will the University of Cologne be my home university if I am granted the Mercator Scholarship?

 Yes.
-Persons funded by the Mercator programme are enrolled at the University of Cologne and partake in the structured doctoral programme „Integrated Track“.
-This also applies if only the fourth year is funded by the a.r.t.e.s.
-Graduate School.
-The participation in the programme requires both the continuous enrolment and the completion of the final doctoral examination at the University of Cologne.
+If your project is funded by the Mercator programme you have to be enrolled at the University of Cologne and partake in the structured doctoral programme „Integrated Track“.
+Participation in the programme requires both the continuous enrolment and the completion of the final doctoral examination at the University of Cologne.
 Moreover, the first supervisor must be a member of the Faculty of Arts and Humanities of the University of Cologne who is entitled to confer doctorates.
-Under certain circumstances, it is possible for candidates to have an external second or third supervisor who is entitled to confer doctorates at another faculty or at other universities in Germany or abroad.
+Under certain circumstances, it is possible to have an external second or third supervisor who is entitled to confer doctorates at another faculty or at other universities in Germany or abroad.

 Can I apply for the Mercator Scholarship for a financial support to help me finish my current doctoral dissertation project (‘Abschlussförderung’)?

 No. The Mercator Scholarship is designed exclusively for doctoral candidates who pursue a doctoral project with a distinct practical or professional focus that requires additional time to conduct the practice phase in the non-academic institution.
 Thus, the programme does not provide financial support to enable applicants to finish their current doctoral projects.
-An application for the fourth funding year is possible by the end of the first year of doctoral studies.
+An application for the fourth funding year is possible within the first year of doctoral studies.